 - Allowing space for team members to find solutions themselves

 As mentioned before, communication is a key leadership skill.
 A common misconception is that communication means only how you talk, but you must also be able to listen to your team members’ opinions and respect them as well.
 As part of your studies, you’ll find you have to listen attentively and be open to taking on board the feedback and suggestions of others.

 MBA degree courses include group discussions and presentations, and they expose you to different business theories.
 These activities will help broaden your business vocabulary, increase your confidence, and prepare you to articulate public speaking skills.
 Communication with clients and team members is the bridge to building relationships.

 You Learn How To Be Innovative

-An MBA degree education focuses on knowledge as well as boosting skills sets that will benefit students in dynamic industries.
-From these two main focuses, students will grow different mindsets and new ways on how to approach their work—therefore becoming innovative.
+An MBA degree education focuses on knowledge as well as boosting skill sets that will benefit students in dynamic industries.
+From these two main focuses, students will grow different mindsets and new ways of how approaching their work—therefore becoming innovative.

 Creativity and sequential innovation are what will differentiate you and your team.
-An MBA degree teaches how business is done, from many perspectives.
-Through seminars and projects, you will get familiar and gain insights that will sharpen these skills.
+An MBA degree teaches how business is done from many perspectives.
+Through seminars and projects, you will get familiar with and gain insights that will sharpen these skills.

 You’ll Be More Introspective